Rhododendron williamsianum

 Rhododendron williamsianum (圆叶杜鹃 (yuányè dùjuān)), the Williams rhododendron, is a species of flowering plant in the heath family Ericaceae.
 It is native to forested slopes at 1800-2800 m in western Guizhou, southwestern Sichuan, southeastern Xizang and northeastern Yunnan in southern and western China.

 Growing to 1.5 m tall and broad, it is a compact evergreen shrub with rounded matt green leaves and rose pink bell-shaped flowers in spring.

-In cultivation in the UK, Rhododendron williamsianum has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK, Rhododendron williamsianum has gained the Royal Horticultural Society's Award of Garden Merit.
 It is hardy down to -15 C but like most rhododendron species requires a sheltered position in dappled shade with acid soil that has been enriched with leaf mould.

+The name williamsianum is in honour of the Cornish plantsman John Charles Williams, who developed many shrubs and trees of importance to horticulture.